lusaxweb/vuesax/docs/components/input.md

 ::: tip
 Vuesax uses the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).

 FontAwesome and other fonts library are supported.
-Simply use the `icon-pack` with `fa` or `fas`.
+Simply use the `icon-pack` and `val-icon-pack` parameters with `fa` or `fas`.
 You still need to include the Font Awesome icons in your project.

 :::